-4.2.
-Goodness-of-fit
+4.2 Goodness-of-fit

-To measure the goodness-of-fit of a model, we simulate the outcomes based on the estimated model, and compare the simulated outcomes with those observed from the data using histograms and Q-Q plots.
-If a model fits the data well, we expect the distributions of the simulated and the observed outcomes to be comparable.
-Such a visual goodness-of-fit assessment has been used in Heyman, Tabatabai and Lakshman (1992), and is an effective way to illustrate the goodness-of-fit of quantile models.
+To measure the goodness-of-fit of a model, we simulate the outcomes based on the estimated model, and compare the simulated outcomes with the observed ones in data using histograms and Q-Q plots.
+If a model fits the data well, we would expect the distributions of the simulated outcomes and the observed ones to be comparable.
+Such a visual goodness-of-fit assessment has been used in Heyman et al. (1992), and it is an effective way to illustrate the goodness-of-fit of quantile models.

-Figure S3a in the Supplementary Material shows that the proposed methods, with and without smoothing, provide the best fit to the echodensity data.
-The distributions of the simulated outcomes under parametric models are very different from the observed outcomes.
+Figure S3a in Supplementary Materials shows that the proposed methods, with and without smoothing, provide the best fit to the echodensity data.
+The distributions of the simulated outcomes under parametric models are very different from the observed.
 Although the direct quantile regression provides a proper fit at the upper tail of the outcome distribution, it misses the lower tail (where the outcome tends to take the zero value).
-Interestingly, when the plaque area is the outcome (Figure S3b in the Supplementary Material), the direct quantile regression also misses the higher tail.
-This difference indicates that the two features, plaque echodensity and plaque area, have quite different distributions, and that the proposed method is robust and advantageous, regardless of the outcome distributions.
+Interestingly, regarding the plaque area as the outcome (Figure S3b in Supplementary Materials), direct quantile regression also misses the higher tail.
+This difference indicates that the two features, plaque echodensity and plaque area, have quite different distributions, and that the proposed method is robust and advantageous regardless of the outcome distributions.

-4.3.
-Prediction
+4.3 Prediction

-In this section, we use five-fold cross-validation to compare the prediction performance of the various methods.
-As outlined in Section 2.3.2, we predict an outcome using the estimated conditional median given the covariate profile, and construct the 95% prediction upper bound using the 0.95th conditional quantile.
-We use three measures to assess the prediction performance: (1) the correctly predicted rate for zero outcomes, (2) the coverage rate of the 95% prediction upper bound, and (3) its average length for positive outcomes.
-Because of the small perturbation added to the zero values, the direct quantile regression may predict negative values.
+In this section, we use 5-fold cross-validation to compare the prediction performance of the various methods.
+As outlined in Section 2.3.2, we predict an outcome by the estimated conditional median given the covariate profile and construct the 95% prediction upper bound by the 0.95th conditional quantile.
+We use three measures to assess the prediction performance: (1) the correctly predicted rate for zero outcomes, (2) the coverage rate of 95% prediction upper bound, and (3) its average length for positive outcomes.
+Because of the small perturbation added to the zero values, direct quantile regression may predict negative values.
 We then treat the negative predictions as zeros.

-As shown by Table S2 in the Supplementary Material, the proposed methods outperform the direct quantile regression in terms of predicting the zero outcomes of the two plaque burden features.
+As shown by Table S2 in Supplementary Materials, the proposed methods outperform direct quantile regression in predicting the zero outcomes of the two plaque burden features.
 The performance of the parametric approaches strongly relies on how well the parametric assumptions hold for the data.
-Although ZIP and hurdle regressions work as well as the proposed methods in predicting zeros, their 95% upper bounds have actual coverages of 82% and 84% for echodensity and plaque area, respectively.
-The CPG model correctly predicts most of the zeros for plaque area (Table S2, bottom), but it demonstrates poor performance in predicting the zeros for echodensity (Table S2, top).
+Although ZIP and hurdle regression work equally well as the proposed methods in predicting zeros, their 95% upper bounds have actual coverages of 82% and 84% for echodensity and plaque area, respectively.
+CPG model correctly predicts a majority of the zeros for plaque area (Table S2, bottom), but it demonstrates poor performance in predicting the zeros for echodensity (Table S2, top).
 In conclusion, the proposed methods deliver reasonably good predictions for both zero and positive outcomes of echodensity and plaque area.